argmin-rs/argmin/media/book/src/implementing_solver.md

 From the Landweber update formula, we know that a scaled subtraction of two vectors is required.
 This must be represented in form of a trait bound as well: `P: ArgminScaledSub<G, F, P>`.
 `ArgminScaledSub` is a trait from `argmin-math` which represents a scaled subtraction.
-With this trait bound, we require that it must be possible to substract a value of type `G` scaled with a value of type `F` from a value of type `P`, resulting in a value of type `P`.
+With this trait bound, we require that it must be possible to subtract a value of type `G` scaled with a value of type `F` from a value of type `P`, resulting in a value of type `P`.

 The generic type `F` represents floating point value and therefore allows users to choose which precision they want.